shafiranaya/Algeo02-19040/README.md

 ## How to Use
 Upload
 1. Click "Upload" on the navbar or go to http://127.0.0.1:5000/upload
+2. Click "Choose File"
-2. Select your .txt file
+3. Select your .txt file
-3. Upload
+4. Upload by clicking "Upload File"
 <br/>
 Search
-1. Click "Search" on the navbar or go to http://127.0.0.1:5000/search
+1. Click "Search" on the navbar or go to http://127.0.0.1:5000/search <br/>
-2. Type your query
+2. Type your query<br/>
-3. Click "Search"
+3. Click "Search"<br/>

 ## Status
 Project is: Finished!